DanielBradford/bamboo-fitness/README.md

     * **Videos**
         1. Verify all videos are displayed in a clear row format and respond to all screen sizes
         2. Click on each video to verify the controls function i.e. PLAY | PAUSE | FULL SCREEN
-    * **Social Media Icons**
-        1. Repeat verification steps done for social media icons on Home page.

-* Contact Us Page
+    * **Footer**
+        1. Hover over the icons to verify the hover color change is applied
+        2. Click each of the Social Media Icons and verify the user is taken to the corresponding websites.
+        3. Verfiy the icons are visible
+            * During testing i altered the color of the icons to give a higher contrast rating to make them more visible
+        4. Hover over each social media icon and confirm colour and size transitions expected.
+        5. Click "Return to Top" link to verify the user is returned to top of current page.
+        6. Reduce and expand width of window to verify that the footer is responsive and looks good on all device widths.

+### **Contact Us Page**
 * Go to the "Contact Us" page from a desktop
     * **Alert-Box**
         1. Repeat verification steps done for alert-box on Home page.
         2. Confirm that alert-box code is identical on all html pages.